AAGiron/acme-newchallenge/docs/PQTransitionChallenge.md

 In Pebble, `/pq-order` handling function and the main implementation of the new challenge is placed in a new package.
-The variables, structs, and functions are:
+The main functions are:

 -   `func storePQOrder()`: store a PQOrder in the DB.
 Follows `wfe.go` and `memory` `store.go` original functions.